SARA TALPOS

 SELECTED WORK

 My reporting has taken me from Seoul, South Korea, to Lancaster, Pennsylvania, to San Francisco, California, to many places in between.
-I especially like to write longform articles that intertwine narrative and science.
+I like to explore scientific debates and write longform articles that intertwine narrative and science.

 Longform Reporting